 Sealed from Physical Attacks by Tough Epoxy Coating

-In addition to encrypting all of the PINs, data and the encryption key itself, the Aegis Padlock adds another barrier between a between your data and a hacker.
+In addition to encrypting all of the PINs, data and the encryption key itself, the Aegis Padlock adds another barrier between your data and a hacker.
 The encryption chip and circuitry of the Aegis Padlock are completely protected by a super tough epoxy compound, which is virtually impossible to remove without causing permanent damage to the electronics.
 This barrier prevents a potential hacker from accessing the encryption circuitry and launching a variety of potential attacks.

 VTC (Variable Timing Circuit) Technology